SmritiVashisth/python_coursera/README.md

 python2-coursera
 ================

-the mini-project solutions to Principles of Computing Coursera
+the mini-project solutions to Principles of Computing and Algorithmic Thinking - Coursera